hojin-koh/zsh-Skritt/README.md

 ### Logging

 If built-in option `--logfile` was specified, log text will be written into this file, with automatic log-rotate mechanisms.
-Note that logging is set up inside the "prescript" phase, so the only proper way to modify this value would be from inside the "postparse" phase.
+Note that logging is set up inside the "prerun" phase, so the only proper way to modify this value would be from inside the "postparse" phase.

 By default, 3 old log files will be kept, which are named `logfile.1.zst`, `logfile.2.zst`, and `logfile.3.zst`.
 This value can be changed with `--logrotate` option.